zixin448/tp/docs/UserGuide.md

 ### Adding a comment for a student: `comment`

-Adds a comment as a quick note for a student, for post class admin.
+Adds a comment as a quick note for a student, for post class administration.
 Not meant to be used for results or attendance.
 Comments are deleted whenever a new one is added.

 Format: `comment id/STUDENT_ID msg/COMMENT`
 * `STUDENT_ID` refers to the student's unique NUSNET ID.